 Identify your academic weaknesses and seek out resources.
 Applicants often worry that time outside of the classroom has dulled their academic skills, or that they did not take the necessary courses and are unsure how to fill the gap.
 A good first step is exploring each program’s website to better understand the prerequisites.
 If you are applying to a quantitatively-rigorous program and don’t have the background, taking courses at a local university or online via edX or Coursera may fulfill missing requirements and strengthen your candidacy.
 Given most applications require a standardized test score, you may opt to sign up for a prep course or hire a tutor to help you target your areas of improvement and achieve a higher score.

 Kristen received a BA from Boston College and an MS from Northeastern University.
-She worked at Massachusetts Institute of Technology Sloan School of Management.
-At MIT, Kristen evaluated applications to several programs, including MBA, M.Fin., M.B.An., MS Management Studies and MBA Early Admission.
+She has eight years of admissions experience at Massachusetts Institute of Technology, where she was Associate Director of Admissions and co-founded the MBA program.